bazelbuild/bazel-blog/_posts/2023-02-06-intellij-h2-2022-community-update.md

 **Manual plugin testing:** Manual testing of the plugin after a release to the beta channel is being done every other week, for Java, Kotlin, and GoLang.

 **Releases and announcements:** Biweekly beta and stable releases for IntelliJ/CLion and Android Studio are part of our release cadence.
-We will send out emails to the [community Google group](intellij-bazel-plugin@googlegroups.com) after every beta/stable release.
+We will send out emails to the community Google group(intellij-bazel-plugin@googlegroups.com) after every beta/stable release.

-**Backlog:** Burning down open backlog issues in a timely manner is a top priority for us next year.
+**Backlog:** Burning down open backlog issues in a timely manner is a top priority for us in 2023.
 Our prioritization process will involve reviewing and identifying issues that can be closed - if no longer relevant or beneficial to the community - so please look out for our comments on GitHub.

 ## Community corner
 This is a space for the Bazel IntelliJ plugin community voice.
 If there is anything interesting you’re building or any updates you would like to include in future community updates, please reach out to raoarun@google.com.